potatokenya/dsdp2/README.md

+Blasteriods

+By Ben Yin, Enya Lin and Vojtech Málek

 This is instructions on how to set up Blasteriods up on a FPGA board (Basys3 or Nexys A7).
 1. Open the project on IntelliJ
 2. Make sure you have Vivado, Java OpenJDK 8 or later and sbt downloaded